Semiconductors Understanding the difference between n- and p-type semiconductors

 Semiconductors can be differentiated as intrinsic and extrinsic as per the matter of purity concerned.
 P-type and N-type semiconductors both come under extrinsic semiconductors.
 So, what's the difference?

 Semiconductors have a monumental impact on our world.
-They are found at the heart of any electrical device that is computerized or uses radio waves and are often made of silicon, hence the name Silicon Valley where many of today’s biggest tech companies can be found – silicon is at the core of virtually any electronic device.
+They are found at the heart of any electrical device that is computerized or uses radio waves.
+They are often made of silicon, hence the name Silicon Valley where many of today’s biggest tech companies can be found – silicon is at the core of virtually any electronic device.

 In carbon, another element with four electrons in its outer orbital, this crystalline structure is known as a diamond.
 In silicon, this crystalline structure is a silvery, metallic-looking substance.
 Although they look metallic, silicon crystals are not, in fact, metals; a silicon crystal is a near insulator and only a small amount of electricity will flow through it.